Contingencyplana/making_friends_0/planning/fleet_of_scavengers.md

-# Fleet of Scavengers — Making Friends AI

-This scroll records the legend of the **Fleet of Scavengers**:
-the Lonely Doctor’s youthful armada, born of ruin,
-that stripped the planet’s alien wrecks and delivered hulks
-into the **Harbor of Hulks**, foundation of his storm-crowned **Polar Fortress**.

 ---
 ## 1. Description
 - The **greatest scavenger fleet** the planet ever saw.
 - Comprised of patched ships, barges, hulks, and rafts —